CISecurity/ArtifactExpressions/vmware/vmware.vmhost_advancedsetting_v2.md

 | operation | String | comparison operation |
 | datatype | String | datatype |
 | advanced_setting_value | Integer | The advanced_setting_value element details the value of the VMHost's advanced configuration setting that was collected. |

+vmhost_name_operation
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- equals
+- not equal
+- case insensitive equals
+- case insensitive not equal
+- greater than
+- less than
+- greater than or equal
+- less than or equal
+- bitwise and
+- bitwise or
+- pattern match
+- subset of
+- superset of

+advanced_setting_name_operation
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- equals
+- not equal
+- case insensitive equals
+- case insensitive not equal
+- greater than
+- less than
+- greater than or equal
+- less than or equal
+- bitwise and
+- bitwise or
+- pattern match
+- subset of
+- superset of

 check_existence
 NOTE: This parameter is governed by a constraint allowing only the following values: